- Our Work

 - Partnership Opportunities

 According to UNDP reports, 88.7 percent of El Salvador’s territory is susceptible to severe impacts of natural disasters and approximately 95.4 percent of El Salvador’s population is at some risk.
 Disasters affect stocks of physical and human capital and ultimately reduce per capita

-USAID/El Salvador has been at the forefront of responding to both natural and manmade disasters, bringing effective relief to Salvadorans across the country.
+USAID has a robust history of involvement in disaster relief in El Salvador.
 Over the last 30 years, USAID has provided approximately $400 million to rehabilitate and rebuild key infrastructure damaged by natural disasters.

 Hurricane Mitch: October 30, 1998

 In the immediate aftermath of Hurricane Mitch USAID provided $5.5 million for humanitarian assistance, with $1.1 million for water and sanitation.
 During the emergency phase, USAID reconstructed over 4,600 wells, 4,750 latrines and repaired water systems for 10,600 beneficiaries.
 During the reconstruction phase, USAID’s $25.8 million in assistance was used for 51 small infrastructure projects, including shelters in schools, dispensaries, bridges, and rural roads, benefiting over 79,000 people.
 Over 5,500 farmers received agricultural assistance and training.
 USAID built 500 new homes and 79 schools were repaired or rebuilt.
 In addition, 136 kilometers of rural roads were repaired and 205 kilometers of electrical distribution lines were put in place.